Different parameters for baIance sheetreading

 *2. INVENTORY TURNOVER RATIO*

-Inventory turnover ratio, defined as how many times the entire inventory of a company has been sold during an accounting period, is a major factor to success in any business that holds inventory.
+*Definition*Inventory turnover ratio, defined as how many times the entire inventory of a company has been sold during an accounting period, is a major factor to success in any business that holds inventory.
 It shows how well a company manages its inventory levels and how frequently a company replenishes its inventory.
 In general, a higher inventory turnover is better because inventories are the least liquid form of asset.

-Inventory turnover ratio explanations occur very simply through an illustration of high and low turnover ratios.
+*Inventory Turnover Ratio Analysis Explanation*Inventory turnover ratio explanations occur very simply through an illustration of high and low turnover ratios.
 Despite this, many businesses do not survive due to issues with inventory.
 A low inventory turnover ratio shows that a company may be overstocking or deficiencies in the product line or marketing effort.
 It is a sign of ineffective inventory management because inventory usually has a zero rate of return and high storage cost.
 Higher inventory turnover ratios are considered a positive indicator of effective inventory management.
 However, a higher inventory turnover ratio does not always mean better performance.
 It sometimes may indicate inadequate inventory level, which may result in decrease in sales.

-When your cash is tied up in inventory, it is bad news for your company.
+*Cash Tied Up In Inventory*When your cash is tied up in inventory, it is bad news for your company.
 Make it your goal to increase inventory turnover to free up cash.

 *3. RETURN ON NET WORTH*

-Return on Networth is a ratio developed from the perspective of the investor and not the company.
+*Definition*Return on Networth is a ratio developed from the perspective of the investor and not the company.
 By looking at this, the investor sees if entire net profit was passed on to him, how much return he would be getting.
 It explains the efficiency of the shareholders’ capital to generate profit.

-Return on Net Worth (RONW) is a measure of profitability of a company expressed in percentage.
+*Formula*Return on Net Worth (RONW) is a measure of profitability of a company expressed in percentage.
 It is calculated by dividing the net income of the firm by shareholders’ equity.
 The net income used is for the past 12 months.
 It can be represented mathematically as follows:

 RONW = Net Income ÷ Shareholders’ Equity